Summer Camps

 Ages 7-12

-Through hands-on activities and interactive field trips, campers gain science experience in the field and the lab, and come away with an understanding of the important relationship between humans and insects.
+Insects are the most abundant animals on earth!
+Not only are they everywhere, but they also provide many necessary benefits to humans and human society.
+Through a variety of hands-on activities and interactive field trips, this camp teaches kids how amazing and valuable bugs truly are.
+Campers gain experience with science in the field and the lab, and come away with an understanding of the important relationship between humans and insects.

 CompSciConnect